WolframResearch/WolframWebEngineForPython/README.md

 Wolfram Web Engine for Python is available as [a container image from Docker Hub](https://hub.docker.com/r/wolframresearch/wolframwebengineforpython) for use in containerized environments.

+This image is based on the [official Wolfram Engine Docker image](https://hub.docker.com/r/wolframresearch/wolframengine); information on product activation and license terms is available on the [Docker Hub page](https://hub.docker.com/r/wolframresearch/wolframengine) for the latter image.

 ```
 # exposes the server on port 8080 of the host machine
 >>> docker run -ti -p 8080:18000 wolframresearch/wolframwebengineforpython --demo